eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 ====================
 This Dialog (:ref:`create_new_series_layout`) allows to create a new data series in a Chartbox.
-The fields in the dialog configure the data that will be displayed
+The fields in the dialog configure the data that will be displayed When all the data has been set in the :ref:`create_serie`, press *Apply* to create the series and continue with the same parameters set in order to create a new series.
+Pressing *OK* the actual parameters are used to create a new *series* unless it has not been any changed since *Apply* has been pressed.
+Press *Cancel* close the window without creating any series.

 Series label
 ------------
 Name the new series in the Chartbox.
 If not set, the default series name is formed according to the following rule:
 ``<cumulative_function>_<source_entity_kind>_<target_entity_kind>-<target_entity_id>``.

 .. _source_entity_id:

 Source Entity Id
 ----------------
-This is the *entity Id* of the entity from which the data will be collected.
+This is the name and *entity Id* of the entity from which the data will be collected in the format ``<name>:\<<id>\>``.
 This field has an entity kind to encapsulate the ids of the entities with the same kind, and make it easier for the user to search for the id required.